-Phonochrome is a flexible-roster chamber ensemble in the San Francisco Bay Area.
+Phonochrome is a flexible-roster, project-based chamber ensemble in the San Francisco Bay Area.
 Comprised of dynamic young artists, Phonochrome seeks to increase the accessibility and impact of chamber music while maintaining unwavering dedication to performance at the highest level.
 Each concert is a thoughtfully woven musical narrative accomplished through innovative, diverse, and thematic programming.

 Phonochrome is a fiscally sponsored 501(c)3 through Fractured Atlas.